naiquevin/blog-src/content/python-itertools.md

 and it left me wondering - why didn't I take a _real_ look at it earlier!

-In this article I am going to show some of the the must-know itertools that will make your everyday code more memory efficient, elegant and concise.
-Instead of focusing on one function/class from the module at a time, it would be helpful to see how these tools can be used together.
+In this article I am going to show some of the must-know itertools that will make your everyday code more memory efficient, elegant and concise.
+Instead of focusing on one function/class from the module at a time, it would be helpful to see some real world (and not so real world) use cases and examples of itertools.

-But before that, I should mention that I have tried all examples on Python 2.7.3 and would recommend you use 2.7.x to follow along, although they should _mostly_ work on Python 3.x too.
+But before that, I should mention that I have tried the examples on Python 2.7.3 and would recommend you use 2.7.x to follow along, although they should _mostly_ work on Python 3.x too.